“…a splendid pianist, sensitive musically, supple in phrase, brilliant in technique.”

 Announcing Joanne’s latest CD

-Chosen as “Album of the Week” in March 2020 on the German Radio Station, MDR
+The critically acclaimed first volume, Louise Farrenc Etudes & Variations for Solo Piano was chosen as “Album of the Week” in March 2020 on the German Radio Station, MDR

 “Those who like Chopin will love Louise Farrenc.
 The American pianist Joanne Polk is a colleague of Louise Farrenc, but in our time.
 Joanne Polk plays on a modern Steinway, but pays attention to the rhetoric of the original sound.
 She has a differentiated and very clear tone, which serves the music very well.
 When paying close attention, one notices that Farrenc developed a pianistic approach of her own, on the border line between Chopin and Liszt.
 Highly recommended!”